Leadership for graduate students

 Leadership for Grads FULL Day

-Want to spend a full day getting all 3 of your workshops completed?
+Want to spend a full day getting 3 of your workshops completed?

-Spend time at Leadership for Grads FULL Day!
+Spend time at Grad FULL Day!
 You have the options to sign up for the whole day or for individual workshops.